From Halong Bay to Luang Prabang

 • Entrance fees, performances, boat trips & excursions.

-• International flights into Vietnam and out Laos
+• International flight into Vietnam and out Laos.

-• Early check-in and late check-out at hotel
+• Early check-in and late check-out at hotels.

 • Personal expenses (such as laundry, telephone, drinks, etc.).

 Scoperta del Vietnam e della Cambogia 14 Giorni 13 Notti14 days from $1226